 But then, Prohibition hit America in the 1920s, banning alcohol for 13 years.
 This meant cocktail-lovers couldn’t head to a bar for a highball after work.
 Instead, they had to hunt out an underground drinking den, known as a speakeasy.
 But as the liquor sold there wasn’t made in a professional distillery, the drinks were a lot harsher and harder to drink.
 Prohibition meant a shift towards hiding the taste of alcohol, away from the previous goal of enhancing the flavour of the liquor.

 This led to a new wave of cocktails full of bold flavours that took the edge off the poor quality spirits, and ‘long’ classics like Highballs became wildly popular.
-Gin became more widespread as it was easier to make at home than whisky, which led to drinks like the French 75: a combination of gin, lemon juice and sugar syrup, topped off with champagne or sparkling wine.
+Gin became more widespread as it was easier to make at home than whisky.
 Classic whisky-based cocktails such as the Old Fashioned and Sazerac remained popular throughout these years, and while bourbon’s reputation declined due to it being watered down, the prestige of authentic Scotch whisky skyrocketed.